Brain Injuries

 Brain injuries often result in long-term or permanent consequences, including:

-• Chronic pain and other health complications
+• Chronic pain and complications: Ongoing headaches, fatigue, or other health issues that require continued treatment.

 Victims of brain injuries may be entitled to compensation for:

-• Medical expenses: Hospitalization, surgeries, therapy, and future care
+• Medical expenses: Hospitalization, surgeries, therapy, and future care.

-• Lost wages: Past and future income lost due to the injury
+• Lost wages: Past and future income lost due to the injury.

-• Pain and suffering: Physical and emotional distress caused by the injury
+• Pain and suffering: Physical and emotional distress caused by the injury.

-• Loss of consortium: Impact on relationships with family members
+• Loss of consortium: Impact on relationships with family members.

-• Permanent disability or disfigurement: Compensation for long-term impairments
+• Permanent disability or disfigurement: Compensation for long-term impairments.

 Contact Our Joplin Brain Injury Attorney Today